serenity-bdd/serenity-cucumber4/README.md

 ## Serenity Cucumber Integration

-This module lets you produce Serenity reports using Cucumber.
+This module lets you produce Serenity reports using Cucumber JVM 4.2.0.
 You run your tests as normal, but using the *CucumberWithSerenity* runner, e.g.:

 ```java